 (ONLY REQUIRED FOR THE 2 STAGE REJUVENATION PROCESS)

-Once the watershoot has been selected, the remaining watershoots can be removed to ensure the energy and nutrition is being pumped into the selected watershoot as much as possible.
+The remaining watershoots will then be removed to ensure the energy and nutrition is being pumped into the new vine.

 The watershoot must then be encouraged to grow in the right direction and towards the cordon wire.
 The is done by trimming the watershoot and cutting the end through the middle of the bud to create a lip.
-A piece of bailing string is then looped over the lip of the watershoot and firmly tied to the cordon wire above.
+A piece of bailing string is then looped over the lip of the watershoot and firmly tied to the cordon wire to increase direction and stability.